 Time Zone and Communication Barriers

-Programming across different time zones can slow the response and make decisions take more time.
+Programming across different time zones can slow down the response and make decisions take longer.

 Cultural and Language Differences